 Burn off some of that cheese

-Head to the bowling alley where, if you get bored of rolling big balls down an alley, you can pop upstairs and putt little ones with a stick – otherwise called golf (indoor and crazy in equal measure).
-Or see if the ‘Chamois de Chamonix’ are playing, the local ice hockey team is one of the best and fast moving match is great fun to watch.
-Take a coat it gets chilly in there!
+Head to the bowling alley where, if you get bored of rolling big balls down an alley, you can pop upstairs and putt little ones with a stick instead – otherwise known as golf (indoor and crazy in equal measure).
+Or see if the local ice hockey team the “Chamois de Chamonix” is playing.
+This fast moving game is great fun to watch, but do take a coat – it gets chilly!

 Find out about Chamonix’s history

 Chamonix is a mountain town steeped in popular culture and history.
-Not only were some of the very first Alpine mountaineering expeditions launched from here but the town hosted the entire film crew for one of the worst James Bond films ever made – The World Is Not Enough.
-So head to the Musée Alpin to stock on answers to any Chamonix pub quiz; to the Espace Tairraz – Musée des Cristaux to see the permanent Crystal exhibition and temporary exhibits.
+Not only were some of the very first Alpine mountaineering expeditions launched from here, but the town hosted the entire film crew for one of the worst James Bond films ever made – The World Is Not Enough.
+So head to the Musée Alpin to stock up on answers to any Chamonix pub quiz.
+Also interesting is the Espace Tairraz – Musée des Cristaux for the permanent Crystal exhibition and temporary exhibits.

 Try your chances at the Casino

-If you’ve still got money to burn, or you’re feeling lucky, head to the Casino de Chamonix and take your chances on the roulette wheel, at Blackjack or at Poker and then drown your sorrows / buy everyone a drink at the Café Royal afterwards.
-Over 18s only.
+If you’ve still got money to burn, or you’re feeling lucky, head to the Casino de Chamonix and take your chances on the roulette wheel.
+The house also offers Blackjack and Poker.
+Then you can drown your sorrows / buy everyone a drink at the Café Royal afterwards (over 18s only).